milahu/python-aia/README.md

 and gets the root certificate locally, from the system.

 **How does it validate the certificate chain?**
-Through OpenSSL, which must be installed as an external dependency.
+Through OpenSSL, via the [cryptography](https://github.com/pyca/cryptography) module.

 **When should I use it?**
 Ideally, never, but that might not be an option.